frederickohe/frederickohe/README.md

 <details>
  <summary><h3>👨‍💻 Frederick's Software Journey</h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
-A desire that landed me a full-stack software engineering job upon graduation.
-However, I had another desire I had been pursuing throughout this time - YouTube content creation.
-I eventually ended up quitting my software engineering job to pursue YouTube full-time, and that has been my focus ever since.
-But there's something that's always bothered me about my journey - abandoning my dream of building my own app to pursue the safe route, a job.
-Now I've already taken the leap away from that safety net into this uncomfortable, unexplored world that it being a creator.
-And it worked out, but again, it became comfortable.
-It's easier to create a video than go out on a ledge and build my own product.
-I do have to eat, at the end of the day, but I think it's time.
-It's time to get uncomfortable again.
-I have a burning desire to get back on the horse, and fulfill that dream younger me had of building my own app, my own product.
-And in order to do that, I'll be implmementing a few measures to streamline my YouTube content to focus more time on fulfilling that dream - a dream that I'll be ready to tackle in 2023 due to the measure I'm putting in place now until the end of 2022.
-Don't wait up, because I'm coming.
+I started my journey as a naive computer enthusiast, initially using computers just for gaming and havning fun.
+At around 2018, a friend introduced me to the concept of coding, when he showed me a website he had built, and that ignited the software development knowledge curiosity in me.
+Im now burning with the passion to learn everything I could about this programming world - code, unix, linux, theory.
+And all the while, teaching myself iOS development with a dream to build my own app.

+Through persuation and constant learning in the software field, I just had the pride of being appointed as the google developer lead on my campus Ghana Communication Technology University, I believe I just reached a minor milestone and decided to always treasure such events in life.

+Now I've already taken the leap away from that my safety net into this uncomfortable, unexplored world that it being a a leader, public speaker and also a content creator.
+And Im looking forward to an educative, impactful and exciting journey.

+And to anyone out there, if you are getting thoughts of getting into the software world, Don't wait up, because tech is moving fast.

 [website]: https://thefrederick.org
 [youtube]: https://youtube.com/tfckorg